MCUXpresso SDK Documentation

 • Customizable Manifests: Targeted setups for specific requirements

-• Selective Downloads: Include only needed components from relevant repositories
+• Selective Downloads: Include only needed components

-• Independent Updates: Component-level version control and updates
+• Independent Updates: Component-level version control

 • Scalable Integration: Easy addition of new repository components